haithcockce/learning-stuff/docs/training/infiniband-overview.md

 - Addressing in IB is conceptually similar to IP addressing but with different conventions and names
 - _Local Identifiers_ (LID)
-  - 16 bits number used within a subnet by the switch for routing locally within the subnet
+  - 16-bit number used within a subnet by the switch for routing locally within the subnet
     - If you're familiar with IP Addressing, this is similar to your Private Network Addressing
-    - IE this is similar to you 192.168.9.*, 172.16.0.*, and 10.0.0.* networks
+    - IE this is similar to 192.168.9.*, 172.16.0.*, and 10.0.0.* networks
   - Dynamically assigned at runtime
   - Info is embedded into Local Routing Header part of an IB packet for Link Layer routing
 - _Global Unique Identifiers_ (GUID)
   - Similar to a MAC address, they are assigned by vendor
-  - 64 EUI-64 IEEE-deﬁned identifiers for elements in a subnet (such as an end node, port, switch, or multicast group)
+  - 64-bit IEEE-deﬁned identifiers for elements in a subnet (such as an end node, port, switch, or multicast group)
 - _Global Identifiers_ (GID)
   - Modeled after IPv6, 128 bits
   - The GUID provides the lower 64 bits of the GID